govau/observatory-website/README.md

 In the blogs folder create a new markdown file as before.

-Blogs require the following frontmatter to sit at the top of the page.
+Blogs require frontmatter to sit at the top of the page.
+Below is an example.

 ```
 ---